cchmura/ud_assessment/README.md

 ##
 ## Message Format and Protocol Handling
-- All adapters normalize external formats (e.g., XML, JSON, Protobuf) to an **internal unified schema** before publishing to Kafka.
+- All adapters normalize external formats (e.g., XML, External sources may send data as JSON, which is transformed into Protobuf internally to ensure performance and schema consistency) to an **internal unified schema** before publishing to Kafka.
 - Lightweight Go or Python services can be used for protocol adaptation and validation.

 ##